 Every customer and their situation is different, presenting new challenges and problems to solve.

-And although many customer services roles involve working on a phone, on live chat or on email, this work is still very sociable with lots of chances to use ‘face-to-face’ skills - and this helps make the work stay varied and more interesting.
+And although many customer services roles involve working on a phone, on live chat or on email, this work is still very sociable with lots of chances to use ‘face-to-face’ skills - which helps make the work stay varied and more interesting.

 Some customer service roles might be seen as a short term option because of the flexible hours on offer.
 But there can be good training available, and it could turn into a serious career path.